The Story behind Homes and Hope Community Land Trust

 Homes and Hope Community Land Trust (HHCLT) incorporated (EIN# 82-3392935) in January 2018, and the first Board of Directors was elected at the Initial Membership Meeting held April 4, 2018.
 During the ensuing months, this group of dedicated volunteers worked to establish policies and ideals that would facilitate permanently affordable homes and neighborhood amenities throughout Snohomish County.

-Kim Toskey is an attainable housing advocate and leader.
-She currently serves on the boards of Washington Low Income Housing Alliance, Northwest Community Land Trust Coalition and Housing Consortium of Everett and Snohomish County, in addition to launching Homes and Hope Community Land Trust (CLT).
+Kim Toskey is an affordable housing advocate and leader.
+She currently serves on the boards of Washington Low Income Housing Alliance, Housing Consortium of Everett and Snohomish County and the Northwest Community Land Trust Coalition in addition to launching Homes and Hope Community Land Trust (CLT).
+Past board service includes the Washington Homeownership Resource Center and Habitat Snohomish County.

 She earned her Bachelor’s degree in Language and Literature with a concentration in Spanish from Southern Oregon University.
 Natalya and her husband enjoy bowling, camping, traveling and taking their two dogs on scenic walks.